TheAbhiKumar/TheAbhiKumar.github.io/_posts/posts/2016-09-14-empirical-review-neural-programmers.markdown

 ### Experiment

-{% include image.html url="/assets/2016/np_results.png" description="Summary of the performance of Neural Programmer on various versions of the synthetic table-comprehension task." %}
+{% include image.html url="/assets/2016/np_results.png" caption="Summary of the performance of Neural Programmer on various versions of the synthetic table-comprehension task." %}

 50,000 question, data source and answer triples were used as synthetic examples to train the network.
 Expensive annotations are not required for the training examples and Neural Programmer doesn't need rules to guide the program other than the given triple, making it a general framework.
 As a result, they claim that one only needs to define basic operations which requires human effort than previous induction techniques.
 The model performs very well and can generalize to unseen question templates.